 On top of the advisory fee, you may owe extra for the investment expenses like administration charges, 12(b)-1 fees for mutual funds and transaction charges.

-Transamerica Financial Advisors and its representatives can also make commissions by selling insurance and investment products.
+Transamerica and its representatives can also make commissions by selling insurance and investment products.

 Over the past decade, Transamerica Financial Advisors has faced a number of incidents that required a disclosure in its Form ADV filing with the SEC.
 For reference, all registered investment advisors are required to report such events — including any criminal charges, regulatory infractions and civil lawsuits faced by the firms and its employees or affiliates — from within the past 10 years.